-"Command Aharon and his sons, saying, 'This is the law of the burnt-offering.
-It is the burnt offering that remains on the flame...'"
+"Command Aharon and his sons, saying: This is the law of the olah-offering.
+It is the olah-offering [that remains] on the flame..."
 (6:2)

 If you were to look into a Sefer Torah, you would notice that the letter mem in mokdah - "on the flame," is written smaller than the rest of the letters.
 What is the Torah teaching us through the use of the smaller mem?